Guinea opposition to ask Supreme Court to annul parliamentary vote

 The coalition includes Cellou Dalein Diallo’s UFDG, which came second with 37 seats, Sidya Toure’s UFR, which won 10 seats and two other minor parties that secured a pair of seats each.

-“What we are seeing a complete farce brought about by massive fraud organized by the ruling party,” Sylla added.
+“What we are seeing a complete farce brought about by massive fraud organised by the ruling party,” Sylla added.

-Opposition parties had earlier called for the vote to be canceled during the counting process.
+Opposition parties had earlier called for the vote to be cancelled during the counting process.
 They also threatened more protests.
 About 50 people were killed in demonstrations over election preparations earlier this year.

 Conde’s camp has already said it will challenge in the Supreme Court the results from some districts where it says the opposition rigged the outcome.